CROSSINGTUD/openssl/README.md

 License
 -------

-All modifications in the CROSSINGTUD/openssl repository are released under the same terms as OpenSSL, namely as described in the file [LICENSE](https://github.com/CROSSINGTUD/openssl/LICENSE).
+All modifications in the CROSSINGTUD/openssl repository are released under the same terms as OpenSSL and the OQS-OpenSSL\_1\_1\_1-stable branch of the **Open Quantum Safe (OQS) project** namely as described in the file [LICENSE](https://github.com/CROSSINGTUD/openssl/LICENSE).

 ### Contributors